 The other prof was again Ar.
 Annie Pugeda who taught us the same thing she discussed in JPT during my design class with her.

 Note*** If you’ll take the E Design in ATLAS CPED, choose the last class before the boards.
-By then, the ideas would still be fresh.
+By then, the ideas will still be fresh.

 3. CDEP at Diliman